 - ‘’Don’t Store Your Amp Anywhere You Wouldn’t Want To Sleep’’.
 This is a golden rule my first guitar teacher told me!
 In particular damp places like a garage or shed are going to cause damage over time.
 Moisture won’t only affect the tubes but also cause irreversible speaker damage.

 - Regularly Service Your Amp.
 Much like a car, servicing your amp regularly can help identify issues before they become worse and this can be invaluable when it comes to both your tube and amp upkeep.
 Find a reputable guitar or amp technician, check their reviews and allow them to give your amp a ‘once over’ to check everything is as it should be.

-- Bias Your Amp.
+- Bias Your Tube Amp.
 Actually this should read ‘’ask a trained technician to bias your amp’’.
-Biasing your amp tubes is really important to prolong their lifespan, but equally is often overlooked.
+Biasing your amplifier tubes is really important to prolong their lifespan, but equally is often overlooked.
 Essentially the process involves making sure your power amp tubes are being fed the correct voltage based on their resistance.
 If your amp is over-biased there won’t be enough voltage being fed to the tubes, resulting in a thin sound (quite the opposite of what you want from your tube amp!).
 When your amp is under-biased you’ll end up with too much voltage which can not only reduce the life of your tubes but also cause some serious damage to the amp.
-If you’re picking up new tubes it’s a good idea to ensure they are matched and ensure you get your amp biased!
+If you’re picking up new vacuum tubes it’s a good idea to ensure they are matched and ensure you get your amp biased!

 - Match Your Impedance.
 If you’re using a head and speaker cabinet make sure your impedance matches, you’ll often find an impedance switch on the back of the head.
 If you’re unsure on impedances, do some reading up as incorrect matching will put unnecessary strain on your tubes.